Floyd Bennett Field: Description

 Floyd Bennett Field is located on a plot of more than 1,000 acre in southeastern Brooklyn, on the western end of Long Island.
 It is about 20 mi from Midtown Manhattan.

 The field itself is located on the eastern side of Flatbush Avenue along the northern coast of Rockaway Inlet.
-However, the National Park Service administers land on both sides of the avenue.
+However, the National Park Service administers land on both sides of the Avenue.

 The section east of Flatbush Avenue, comprising the original airport, consists of the airfield's eight hangars, an administration building, and five runways.
 These structures have largely been preserved in their original state, as opposed to most municipal airports, which have been upgraded.
 Two runways and two taxiways surround a large "field" that is crossed by the three other runways.
 The North Forty Natural Area is located between the field to the south and the Belt Parkway to the north.
 The eastern coast is adjoined by Mill Basin Inlet to the north and Jamaica Bay to the east.
 The Gateway Development Plan of 1979 divides the field in three areas.
 The "Natural Area", on the northern side of the field, was intended for ecological preservation.
 The "Developed Area", comprising the hangars and administration buildings on the western side of the field, was supposed to be for structural preservation and reuse.
 Finally, the "Administrative Area" was made up of the structures on the southern side of the field that were still in use by the Coast Guard, the Departments of the Interior and Transportation, and the New York Police Department.

 The part of the National Park west of Flatbush Avenue includes a golf driving range and marina.
 It is bordered by Dead Horse Bay to the west.

-Bennett Field also accommodates public camping, with 46 campsites located on the east side of the field.
+Floyd Bennett Field also accommodates public camping, with 46 campsites located on the east side of the field.
 A "Grassland Management Area" in the center of the field, near the intersection of three of the runways, is closed to the public.
 An "Ecology Village" for classes of middle-school students is located at the south end of the field.
 South of the field, there is also an archery range; a softball field for Poly Tech; a baseball field for Poly Tech; and a racetrack for remote-controlled cars.
-The New York City Police Department (NYPD), New York City Department of Sanitation (DSNY), and United States Park Police (USPP) all have their own plots of land on the eastern side of Bennett Field.
+The New York City Police Department (NYPD), New York City Department of Sanitation (DSNY), and United States Park Police (USPP) all have their own plots of land on the eastern side of Floyd Bennett Field.

 The IATA airport code and Federal Aviation Administration airfield identifier code was NOP when it was an operational naval air station and later Coast Guard air station, but now uses the FAA Location Identifier NY22 for the heliport operated there by the NYPD.